 Travel agencies have a broad audience—almost everyone wants to travel, but organizing a trip to an unfamiliar place can be cumbersome.
 Travel agencies use a variety of methods to generate leads, such as content marketing and advertisements.

-Content like videos works well for generating leads for the travel agency industry.
+Content such as videos works well for generating leads in the travel agency industry.
 For example, a travel agency might make short videos about the top reasons to visit a specific area and use those videos in their content marketing strategy.
 The videos can be used in social media posts, email campaigns, and even television commercials to generate more leads.

 Industry-specific Lead Generation Tools